-Eaquals has 34 Associate Members based in 17 countries.
+Eaquals has, as of 31 December 2021, 30 Associate Members based in 17 countries.
 Our Associate Members bring a wealth of professional expertise to the Eaquals network and provide invaluable support for many of our educational projects.
 They comprise a diverse group of influential organisations involved in language education.
-They range from national associations of language education providers to national public-sector bodies responsible for promoting language and culture e.g. Institute Cervantes, language examination providers, publishers of learning materials and a French government institution for language study and research.
+They range from national associations of language education providers to national public-sector bodies responsible for promoting language and culture e.g., Institute Cervantes, language examination providers, publishers of learning materials and a French government institution for language study and research.

-In addition, there are 3 organisations (from 3 countries) which are Project Partners, all but one of which are university language departments.
+In addition, there are 2 organisations (from 2 countries) which are Project Partners, all but one of which are university language departments.
 Project Partners do not have voting rights within Eaquals but make an important contribution to our network and academic work.

-Eaquals Associate Members, 2020
+Eaquals Associate Members